TAX APPEAL PROGRAM

 Retired Healthcare Executive (Board Chair)

-Financial Services at Vanguard (Treasurer)
+Financial Services (Treasurer)

 Office Manager at Blue Marsh Insurance (Website and Social Media)